BeckaL/bank-tech-test/README.md

 This is a simple programme, written in ruby, to simulate a bank account.

-The programme contains two classes - an Account class for keeping track of balance, including withdrawals and deposits; and an Account History class which keeps a log of all successful past transactions, and can return a statement.
+The programme contains three classes - an Account class for keeping track of balance, including withdrawals and deposits; an Account History class which keeps a log of all successful past transactions; and a Statement class for returning a statement.

 In writing it, I have used principles of object-oriented design.
 Methods and classes are as small as possible and obey the single responsibility principle, and I have aimed for good readability so that my code is as easy to work on and change as possible.

 The programme is run from the command line.
-See the section below on 'working on and running the code for instructions on how to use it.
+See the section below on 'working on and running the code' for instructions on how to use it.

 The programme is tested with both unit tests and feature tests, using RSpec - a testing framework for Ruby.
 Test coverage is 100%.